-- Additional teaching assistants in Key Stage 2 - An additional support teacher in Year 6 in the Spring term up to SATS. - Providing pre-booster classes for children after school and 1:1 tuition. - Providing subsidies for trips and visits so that all children can access these opportunities - Supported families with transport to school to ensure children are in school from families that live a distance away. - Providing support with family situations with before and after school provision.
+- Additional teaching assistants in Key Stage 2 and in KS1 - An additional support teacher in Year 6 in the Spring term up to SATS.

+- Providing pre-booster classes for children after school and 1:1 tuition. - Providing subsidies for trips and visits so that all children can access these opportunities - Supported families with uniform and breakfast clubs. - Providing support with family situations with before and after school provision. - Subsidised after school clubs.

-How the way we spent our allocation made a difference to disadvantaged pupils in 2015/16
+How the way we spent our allocation made a difference to disadvantaged pupils in 2017/18

-- In Key Stage 2 there were 15 disadvantaged pupils in total.
+- In Key Stage 2 there were 22 disadvantaged pupils in total.
 In Key Stage 2 progress is measured.
-Ofsted's key focus is on progress (achievement) and this is measured between Year 2 and Year 6 assessment outcomes. - Disadvantaged KS2 pupils at St Philip's had a progress score of -2.6 in Reading compared to a national disadvantaged pupils reading progress score of 0.33.
-This is a negative difference and we will work hard this year to address this. - Disadvantaged KS2 pupils at St Philip's had a progress score of 1.53 in Writing compared to a national disadvantaged pupils reading progress score of 0.12.
-This is a positive difference of 1.41 above the national average - Disadvantaged KS2 pupils at St Philip's had a progress score of 0.89 in Mathematics compared to a national disadvantaged pupils reading progress score of 0.24.
-This is a positive difference of 0.65, above the national average. - In Key Stage 1 there were 16 disadvantaged pupils in total.
-In Key Stage 1 only attainment is measured - not progress. - In Key Stage 1 Disadvantaged children's reading at the expected standard was 63% compared to a national figure of 78%.
-This means we were 2 children below the national figure.
-Of the 2 disadvantaged children that did not meet the expected standard, 2 of them had special educational needs (1 had an Education Healthcare Plan) and 1 child joined the school part way through the Key Stage. - In Key Stage 1 Disadvantaged children's writing at the expected standard was 56% compared to a national figure
+Ofsted's key focus is on progress (achievement) and this is measured between Year 2 and Year 6 assessment outcomes. - Disadvantaged KS2 pupils at St Philip's had a progress score of 1.7 in Reading compared to a national disadvantaged pupils reading progress score of 0.33.
+This is a positive difference of 1.4 above the national average. - Disadvantaged KS2 pupils at St Philip's had a progress score of 1.7 in Writing compared to a national disadvantaged pupils writing progress score of 0.2.
+This is a positive difference of 1.5 above the national average. - Disadvantaged KS2 pupils at St Philip's had a progress score of -.3 in Mathematics compared to a national disadvantaged pupils maths progress score of 0.3.
+This is a negative difference and maths is a focus for our Pupil premium funding this year. - In Key Stage 1 there were 11 disadvantaged pupils in total.
+In Key Stage 1 only attainment is measured - not progress. - In Key Stage 1 Disadvantaged children's reading at the expected standard was 63% compared to a national figure of 75% and at Greater Depth 28% compared with a national figure of 26%.